eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

      * Our query to find a random city given a country code.
 Notice

-     * the ":country" parameter towards the end.
+     * the ":country" parameter toward the end.
 This is called a

      * named parameter.
      */